dhth/ghx/README.md

 I often need to view commit logs between two git tags for GitHub hosted repositories.
 While GitHub's UI allows comparing refs, doing it for git tags is a bit tedious.
 Additionally, comparing tags for multiple repositories involves a lot of clicks.
-To simplify this process, I built `ghch`.
+To simplify this process, I built `ghx`.

-Everything that `ghch` does can be achieved locally using `git`; the goal is to access commit logs quickly without having to clone a repository, or pull changes, or run `git tag` to discover tags.
+Everything that `ghx` does can be achieved locally using `git`; the goal is to access commit logs quickly without having to clone a repository, or pull changes, or run `git tag` to discover tags.